Indoor residual spraying: Residents' opposition to IRS

-For IRS to be effective, at least 80% of homes and barns in an area must be sprayed, and if enough residents refuse spraying, the effectiveness of the whole program can be jeopardized.
+For IRS to be effective, at least 80% of premises (houses and animal shelters) in an area must be sprayed, and if enough residents refuse spraying, the effectiveness of the whole program can be jeopardized.
 Many residents resist spraying of DDT in particular.
 This is due to a variety of factors, including its smell and the stains it leaves on the walls.

 While that stain makes it easier to check whether the room has been sprayed, it causes some villagers to resist the spraying of their homes or to resurface the wall, which eliminates the residual insecticidal effect.
 Pyrethroid insecticides are reportedly more acceptable since they do not leave visible residues on the walls.

 In addition, DDT is not suitable for this type of spraying in Western-style plastered or painted walls, only traditional dwellings with unpainted walls made of mud, sticks, dung, thatch, clay, or cement.
 As rural areas of South Africa become more prosperous, there is a shift towards Western style housing, leaving fewer homes suitable for DDT spraying, and necessitating the use of alternative insecticides.

 Other villagers object to DDT spraying because it does not kill cockroaches or bedbugs; rather, it excites such pests making them more active, so that often the use of another insecticide is additionally required.
 Pyrethroids such as deltamethrin and lambdacyhalothrin, on the other hand, are more acceptable to residents because they kill these nuisance insects as well as mosquitoes.
 DDT has also been known to kill beneficial insects, such as wasps that kill caterpillars that, unchecked, destroy thatched roofs.